Calibrate TRIPS with FIT files

 Step 2: Prepare a FIT folder

-You will get better results if the folder mostly contains activities that resemble the trips you want to plan.
+Use a folder that mostly contains activities that resemble the trips you want to plan.

 Read next: